 Hydrostatic stabilization is a technique that has been used in the brass extrusion industry for many years.
 It is a method of producing pierced hollow bars to very precise concentricity by using tool design to harness hydrostatic forces to centralise mandrels when punching through brass billets.

-NWoodleigh Hydrostatically Stabilised Bullet - Cutawayow for the first time this concept has been used in bullet design to harness the same forces to produce a bullet that resists deflection and achieves deep straight-line penetration.
+Woodleigh Hydrostatically Stabilised Bullet - For the first time this concept has been used in bullet design to harness the same forces to produce a bullet that resists deflection and achieves deep straight-line penetration.

 The task was to design a bullet that would bridge the gap between traditional expanding bullets and modern solids.
 These new generation hydrostatically stabilized bullets deliver tremendous shock transfer with deep penetration and extremely reliable straight line performance.